Bayesian optimal design for ordinary differential equation models with application in biological science: Examples

 As noted by \cite{RHCC2007}, the solution to the FitzHugh-Nagumo equations can alternate between smooth evolution and sharp changes of direction.
-For this reason we employ the uniform kernel.
-The discrete grid is of size $N=200$ and the auxiliary parameter $\alpha$ is fixed as $N$.
+Hence, we employ uniform covariance~\eqref{eq:unifcov} for the probabilistic solution.
+The evaluation grid has size $N=200$.

-The design consists of the $n$ observation times: $t_1,\dots,t_n$.
-Similar to Section~\ref{EX_COMP}, we stipulate that the observation times have to be at least 0.25ms apart.
-We find designs under each of the loss functions in Section~\ref{EX_PRELIM}.
-In each case, we compare the optimal design to a uniform design of $n$ equally spaced points in $[0,20]$ms. Figure~\ref{fitz_plot} shows boxplots of twenty evaluations of the Monte Carlo approximation to the expected loss for the uniform design and the optimal design found under each of the loss functions.
-In each case, there is a clear improvement to be made on using a uniform design.
-Also shown in Figure~\ref{fitz_plot} are the four designs under comparison.
-Both the squared and absolute error optimal designs have a significant number of frequent observations at the beginning of the experiment.
-For example these designs have around a third of their observation times before 2.5ms.
-On the other hand, the self-information loss and uniform designs only make 3 observations before this time.
-A feature of all of the optimal designs is that they make no observations between about 2.5 and 6ms.
-The remaining observation times appear roughly evenly spaced.
-The background to this plot shows 100 draws from the probabilistic solution, $u_1(t)$, giving the voltage at time $t$, for 100 values drawn from the prior distribution of $\boldsymbol{\theta}$.
-It appears that the initial phase of high frequency observations is to learn about the steep increase in voltage for small $t$.
-The remaining set of evenly spaced observation times is for learning when the voltage has high noise due to parameter uncertainty.
+The design consists of the $n=21$ observation times, $t_1,\dots,t_n$.
+Similarly to Section~\ref{EX_COMP}, we stipulate that the observation times must be at least 0.25ms apart, and find designs under the NSEL, NAEL and SIG utility functions.
+We compare these optimal designs to a uniform design with $n$ equally spaced points in $[0,20]$ms. Figure~\ref{fitz_plot} presents boxplots of twenty evaluations of the Monte Carlo approximation to the expected utility for the uniform design and the optimal designs found via ACE under each utility function.
+In each case, there is a clear improvement to be made over using the uniform design.
+Also shown in Figure~\ref{fitz_plot} are the four designs under comparison, along with realizations drawn from the solution $u_1(t)$.
+Both the NSEL and NAEL optimal designs have a substantial number of observations near the beginning of the experiment.
+Both these designs have around one-third of their observation times before 2.5ms; the SIG and uniform designs only make three observations before this time.
+A feature of all of the optimal designs is that they make no observations between about 2.5 and 6ms, where the voltage is expected to rapidly decrease.
+The remaining observation times are close to being evenly spaced.
+The initial phase of high frequency observations provides information about the steep increase in voltage for small $t$.
+The remaining observation times aid efficient parameter estimation, occurring within an interval within which different parameter values can produce very different model solutions.